Warley (1796 ship): Voyage 9 (1815–1816)

-Collins left the Downs on 3 April 1815 and reached Whampoa on 11 September.
+Collins left the Downs on 3 April 1815, and reached Whampoa on 11 September.
 Warley crossed the Second Bar on 3 December, reached St Helena on 3 March 1816, and arrived at the Downs on 29 April.
 This was her last voyage.

+When Warley arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 17 to Canton, together with 363 others, leaving the Downs on 20 July 1816.

+Fate

-FateWarley was sold on 26 July 1816 at Lloyd's Coffee House for breaking up.
+Warley was sold on 26 July 1816, at Lloyd's Coffee House for breaking up.